postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 You can view additional certificate details in the response pane below the request.
 The globe icon <img alt="Network information locked icon" src="https://assets.postman.com/postman-docs/icon-globe-locked.jpg" width="16px" style="vertical-align:middle;margin-bottom:5px"> includes a padlock if a request was sent using HTTPS.
 Hover over the globe icon to view information about the certificate that was sent with the request, as well as any warnings or errors such as self-signed or expired certificates.

 [![Network details](https://assets.postman.com/postman-docs/certificates-network-details-v9-14.jpg)](https://assets.postman.com/postman-docs/certificates-network-details-v9-14.jpg)

-You can also view details about the certificate that was sent in the [Postman console](#verifying-a-certificate-was-sent).

 ### Troubleshooting certificate errors